Best Full Face Snorkel Masks – Reviews and Buying Advice

 A quick overview of what you should consider

 All these masks promise to have a 180-degree view in every direction.
 When you try them out you see that this is a little more marketing talk than reality.
-While they provide a huge field of view, they do not provide a full view in every direction.
-You will see the frame of the mask around the edges of your visible spectrum.
-This is much better than a standard set of goggles but it’s not as unobstructed as the marketing folks want you to believe.
+While they provide a large visible field, they do not provide a full view in every direction.
+You will see the frame of the full face snorkel mask around the edges of your visible spectrum.
+This is much better than a standard mask but it’s not as unobstructed as the marketing folks want you to believe.

-Standard goggles for diving and snorkeling require that you have a snorkel in your mouth.
+Standard masks for diving and snorkeling require that you have a snorkel in your mouth.
 The mouthpiece can be uncomfortable after even a short time of having it in and that can quickly ruin the fun.
-If you in the past have not found a comfortable mouthpiece in a snorkel, then using such full-face goggles will be a godsend.
+If you in the past have not found a comfortable mouthpiece in a snorkel, then using such full-face goggles without the need for a mouthpiece to breathe will be a godsend.